garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week04/Local beam Search.md

-- adaptation of [[Iterative best improvement]] by maintaining M assignments
+- adaptation of [[Iterative best improvement]] by maintaining M assignments, where